 At the same time, no one, unfortunately, remembered another similar incident: in 2013, near Khabarovsk, a bridge was built on the Russian part of the Great Ussuri island that is still idle - a checkpoint at a natural site flooded five years ago in the course of the floods on the Amur, until it appeared.

-Opening the plenary session of the Eastern Economic Forum, in which the heads of four Asian countries - the President of the People's Republic of China Xi Jinping, the Prime Minister of Japan Shinzo Abe, the Mongolian President Hultmaagiin Battulga, the Prime Minister of the Republic of Korea, Lee Nak Yen - Vladimir Putin exuded optimism about the development The Far East.
-No trace of the many problems discussed on the eve of the State Council presidency did not leak into the introductory speech of the Russian leader.
-The only thing he allowed himself was to mention "the demographic and social, economic and infrastructural problems of the Far Eastern region accumulated over decades" that "can not be solved immediately."
-"But we must do this, we will do this and we will do it necessarily," Vladimir Putin assured.
+Opening the plenary session of the Eastern Economic Forum, which was also attended by the heads of four Asian states - President of the People's Republic of China Xi Jinping, Prime Minister of Japan Shinzo Abe, President of Mongolia Khaltmaagiin Battulga, Prime Minister of the Republic of Korea Lee Nak Yong, - Vladimir Putin exuded optimism about development Of the Far East.
+Not a trace of the numerous problems discussed the day before at the Presidium of the State Council leaked into the opening remarks of the Russian leader.
+The only thing he allowed himself was to mention "the demographic and social, economic and infrastructural problems of the Far East region accumulated for decades," which "cannot be solved immediately."
+“But we must do it, we will do it and we will do it without fail,” Vladimir Putin assured.

-"In general for sustainable development, we need to ensure stability, peace and security in the Asia-Pacific region."
-It is important not to allow the emergence of new conflicts and resolving long-standing disputes only through dialogue.
-We are convinced that our region can continue to achieve high growth rates, remain a key player in the global economy and trade, it must preserve the spirit of economic freedom, be a space for business initiative - without sanctions, prohibitions, political bias, "he said.
+"In general, for sustainable development, we need to ensure stability, peace and security in the APR.
+It is important to prevent the emergence of new conflicts and to resolve long-standing disputes only through dialogue.
+We are convinced that our region can continue to achieve high growth rates and remain a key participant in the global economy. and trade, it must preserve the spirit of economic freedom, be a space for business initiative - without sanctions, prohibitions, political bias, "he said.

-Foreign guests generally supported the rosy mood of the Russian leader.
-The head of the People's Republic of China, Xi Jinping, said that Vladivostok "has acquired a completely new look" for eight years, while he was not there, but "as the implementation of the China-Russia oil pipeline, the eastern pipeline, the Tongjiang-Nizhneleninsky railway bridge and the Hei- Blagoveshchensk is approaching the "harvest season" of the Sino-Russian cooperation in the development of the Far East. " "We are ready together with all parties to continuously strengthen solidarity and mutual trust in order to find an effective way to maintain long-term peace and tranquility in Northeast Asia, to make unremitting efforts to promote peace, stability and development in the region," he said.
+The foreign guests supported the generally cheerful mood of the Russian leader.
+The head of the People's Republic of China Xi Jinping said that Vladivostok, during the eight years he was not here, "acquired a completely new look," Blagoveshchensk is approaching the "harvest season" of Chinese-Russian cooperation on the development of the Far East. " "We are ready, together with all parties, to continuously strengthen solidarity and mutual trust in order to find an effective way to maintain long-term peace and tranquility in Northeast Asia, to make unremitting efforts to promote peace, stability and development in the region," he said.

 WORLD HERE AND NOW

-Shinzo Abe began by saying that he would like to see Japan in the near future in the role of "such a giant connector points - the dot-connector."
-He urged the Asian leaders "to swear that we will continue to speak with North Korea in one voice, in unison, from one position so that it can go the road of this hopeful future."
-He assured that the agreements reached with Vladimir Putin in 2016 in Nagato are "consistently implemented."
-"The plan of bilateral cooperation, which we agreed with President Putin, already includes more than 150 projects, more than half of them are already being implemented or are at the stage when they are about to be implemented," the Japanese prime minister said.
+Shinzo Abe began by saying that he would like to see Japan in the near future as "some kind of giant dot-connector".
+He called on Asian leaders "to swear that we will continue to speak with North Korea with one voice, in unison, from one position, so that it can follow the path of this hopeful future."
+He assured that the agreements reached with Vladimir Putin in 2016 in Nagato are "being consistently implemented."
+"The plan of bilateral cooperation, which we agreed on with President Putin, already includes more than 150 projects.
+More than half of them are already being implemented or are at the stage when they are about to be implemented," the Japanese prime minister said.

-Still, Shinzo Abe allowed himself to be the first to move away from the extremely optimistic tone of the speeches at the WEF plenary session, remembering the problems between Japan and China, and then between Japan and Russia.
-"Despite the fact that there are unique opportunities between our countries that practically never exist between the two other countries, there are still obstacles to their full implementation."
-Ladies and gentlemen, I repeat, it is just the fact that both countries have not yet concluded a peace treaty, "he said.
+Nevertheless, Shinzo Abe allowed himself to be the first to move away from the extremely optimistic tone of his speeches at the WEF plenary session, recalling the problems between Japan and China, and then between Japan and Russia.
+"Despite the fact that there are unique opportunities between our countries, which almost never exist between the other two countries, obstacles to their full implementation still remain.
+Ladies and gentlemen, I repeat, this is precisely the fact that both countries have not yet concluded a peace treaty, "he said.

-As soon as the Russian-Japanese peace treaty is concluded, the Kuril Islands "will become a symbol of Japanese-Russian cooperation and will open favorable opportunities as a logistics hub, a stronghold," the Sea of Japan will become a "logistics hub", and "the last remnants of the postwar landscape, "the Japanese prime minister said.
-"Mr. President Putin, let us once again confirm our determination, our intentions in front of numerous witnesses, in front of our entire audience."
-If we do not do it now, then when?
-If we do not, then who will do it besides us? go ahead, asking yourself these questions always, "he urged.
+As soon as the Russian-Japanese peace treaty is concluded, the Kuril Islands "will turn into a symbol of Japanese-Russian cooperation and open up favorable opportunities as a logistics hub, a stronghold," the Sea of Japan will become a "logistics highway", and the "last ones" will be removed from Northeast Asia. remnants of the post-war landscape, "said the Japanese prime minister.
+"Mr. President Putin, let us once again reaffirm our determination, our intentions in front of numerous witnesses, in front of our entire audience.
+If we do not do this now, then when?
+If we do not do this, then who will do it besides us?
+Let's get together. go ahead, asking yourself these questions always, "he urged.

-The audience supported the Russian president with applause, but Shinzo Abe said nothing.
-Therefore, at the end of the plenary session, Vladimir Putin returned to his idea, saying: "I did not joke about signing the contract without any preconditions."
-It is possible to prescribe at once in this agreement that we will strive to resolve all issues and, I am sure, Well, if that does not work, we agreed with Prime Minister Abe that we will work together to organize our joint economic activist on the islands. "
+The audience cheered for the Russian president, but Shinzo Abe said nothing.
+Therefore, at the end of the plenary session, Vladimir Putin returned to his idea, saying: "I was not joking about concluding an agreement without any preconditions.
+You can immediately write in this agreement that we will strive to resolve all issues and, I am sure, someday we will do it.
+We need to remove everything that hinders us to build relations.
+Well, if this does not fit, we agreed with Prime Minister Abe that we will work together to organize our joint economic activities for islands ".

-Finally, Korean Premier Li Nak Yong devoted a significant part of his speech to the current projects between South Korea and Russia, as well as the future of the North Korean settlement.
-He recalled that 15 August Korean President Mun Zhe Ying "proposed the creation of a railway community in East Asia involving Korea, Russia, China, Japan and Mongolia."
-"This time I came by plane, but next time I want to come by train to Vladivostok, and for this I ask leaders to help realize this dream," the Korean prime minister said.
+Finally, Korean Prime Minister Lee Nak Young devoted a significant part of his speech to the current projects between South Korea and Russia, as well as the future of North Korean settlement.
+He recalled that on August 15, Korean President Moon Jae In "proposed to create a railway community in East Asia with the participation of Korea, Russia, China, Japan and Mongolia."
+"This time I came by plane, but next time I want to come by train to Vladivostok, and for this I ask the leaders to help make this dream come true," the Korean prime minister said.

 Against the backdrop of the absence of a peace treaty between Russia and Japan, although there are so many and persistently talking about it, the train between Russia and South Korea through the DPRK, about the normalization of relations with which everyone has just started talking, looks not so unrealistic.